veudal/OpenPlace/README.md

 - Press - & + to either zoom in or out on the current center.
 - Press SPACE to select the first color (your custom color)
 - Pan (move around) on the canvas by holding right click and the moving the mouse.

+  ### Additional info
-.
-The stored username of placed pixels will not be changed with a new username.
+  - The stored username of placed pixels will not be changed with a new username.
   - The leaderboard counts by the usernames.
 If 2 people have the same one, all their totals will add up and be shown as one in the leaderboard.

 # Screenshots